mettle/sendportal-docs/configuration-and-setup.md

 If you do not use the setup command to create a workspace and user with which to administer SendPortal, you will need to go through the web interface registration process.

 For this to function, you need to enable registration by adding the `SENDPORTAL_REGISTER=true` parameter to your `.env` file and additional email configuration will be necessary.
-In particular, the Email setup specified in the Additional Configuration section must be completed in order for registration to work.
+In particular, the User Management Email setup specified in the Additional Configuration section must be completed in order for registration to work.

 The same configuration above is necessary for the new user invitation process to be working.